fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/02_academic-year.md

 Other default behaviors

 * title for academic year is automatically created by concatenating the name of the academic year and the abbreviation of the school.
-* two school events are created in the [School Event](/docs/user/manual/en/education-settings/07_school-event) Calendar.
-One for the start of the academic year and one for its end.

 {next}